 Static siteGitHub PagesGitLab PagesPinned + DNSLink ready

-DNS failoverCNAME -> GitHub PagesManual flip to GitLab PagesManual flip to Cloudflare IPFS gateway
+DNS failoverCNAME -> GitHub PagesManual flip to GitLab PagesManual flip to IPFS gateway

 Package Managers & Binaries: